gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The bookster pressed his free hand against his side.  "*La*, no, I am most sure that I should not be.
 But I will be all right unless the good doctress finds out.
-Now, help me upstairs"
+Now, help me upstairs."

 They didn't even make it to the door before Nuu Ciy swept in like a tiny, determined storm.
 "Back to bed," she ordered sharply as she